michelemancusi/libtrevisan/README.md

 P.S.
-If you have a segmentation fault after the input of the data, try to change sizeof(bool) with sizeof(int) in lines 191 and 197.
+If you have a segmentation fault after the input of the data, try to change sizeof(bool) with sizeof(int) in lines 191 and 197 of file extractor.c